Helping children cope

 If older children can find jobs to supplement family income, decide as a family how their money will be used.
 Decide whether it will cover their clothing and recreation expenses or whether they will contribute to food, shelter and other expenses.
-For more information see, Deciding If Teens Should Work, another fact sheet in this series.
+For more information see, deciding if teens should work.

 Family communication and coping skills have a great impact on how your family deals with tough times.

 Danes, S. M. & Stumme, P. (2014).
 Adjusting to Suddenly Reduced Income.
-St. Paul, MN: University of Minnesota Extension.
+St. Paul, Minnesota: University of Minnesota Extension.

 Walsh, F. (2002).
 A Family Resilience Framework: Innovative Practice Applications.
 Family Relations, 51(2), 130–137.